klaudius1D/book-ad-bootstrap/readme.md

 # BOOTSTRAP 4 Project 2
-I learned how to set up a SASS compiler, and how it works with Bootstrap 4 to allow for more options & customizations.
+I learned how to set up a SASS compiler, Koala.
+And how to use SASS to allow more customizations to Bootstrap 4.

 ## Languages